-In this post, I list various kinds of food that begin with the letter D. See the whole food dictionary!
+In this article, I enumerate various types of food starting with the letter D.

 It is native to East Asia and a popular ingredient in Japanese and Chinese cuisine.
 It has a mild flavor and it is a good source of vitamin C.

 This cake has a creamy, crispy texture and a nutty aroma.
 It can also include a layer of chocolate ganache.

 The recipe is very versatile and can be used as a base for other cakes.

 It is originally served in a glass with cracked ice, but in the modern version of the recipe ice is blended in a shaker with the remaining ingredients, and the drink is served in a chilled glass.

 Along with the basic daiquiri ingredients, fruits like strawberries, bananas or grapefruits can be added to create Strawberry, Banana, or Hemingway daiquiri, famous types of this cocktail.